 From long weekends to epic expeditions; get off the beaten track with our award-winning hiking holidays.
 Local guides, tourist trap free, 100% adventure.

 The Pin Bhaba Pass Trek begins in the Himalayan hamlet of Kafnu.
 You'll be able to acclimatise with a walk across streams and through mountain pastures on the first day.
 But the path will quickly steepen, winding up into the mountains.
 The Bhaba Pass itself is a gruelling day of hiking across snow and scree.
-Many treks will begin the ascent at three o clock in the morning for an epic sunrise panorama.
+Many treks will begin the ascent at 03:00 am for an epic sunrise panorama.
 You'll then descend into Spiti Valley, and hike through it to the town of Kaza.

 2. The Singalila Ridge Trek, West Bengal